mastodon/documentation/Running-Mastodon/Customizing.md

 ## Customizing style

-If you create `app/assets/stylesheets/custom.scss`, the default css will be replaced by the content in `custom.scss`.
+If you create files prefixed with `custom` and suffixed with `.scss` (e.g. `app/assets/stylesheets/custom.scss`, `app/assets/stylesheets/custom-foo.css`), the default css will be replaced by their contents.

 ## Changing colors